MirjamCa/Thesis/README.md

 This repository contains instances, generator, solutions, and validator for the problem defined in the paper *The Dynamic Patient Admission Scheduling with Operating Room Constraints, Flexible Horizon, and Patient Delays.
 Submitted for publication* by Sara Ceschia and Andrea Schaerf, currently under revision.

-This is a temporary version of the site, meant for reviewers' use only.

 ## Generator

 The generator OrPasXMLGenerator.php generates instances of any size by running: